UnrealContainers/unrealcontainers.github.io/_collections/_docs/use-cases/linux-sandboxed-editor.md

 ### Using container images built from custom Dockerfiles

-Check out the [Tips for working with NVIDIA Docker](../obtaining-images/write-your-own#tips-for-working-with-nvidia-docker) section of the custom Dockerfile guide for instructions on enabling X11 and/or audio output support in your own container images.
+Check out the [Tips for working with the NVIDIA Container Toolkit](../obtaining-images/write-your-own#tips-for-working-with-the-nvidia-container-toolkit) section of the custom Dockerfile guide for instructions on enabling X11 and/or audio output support in your own container images.
 Once you have built your container images then you can run them using the commands from the [Implementation-agnostic commands](#implementation-agnostic-commands) section.

 ## Related media